 Elana Bertram is a partner with Parlatore Law Group and practices in the fields of patent and trademark prosecution, general corporate law, mergers and acquisitions, and intellectual property licensing.
+Recent projects have included secured transactions and venture capital investments, patent drafting, and employee incentive compensation.
 Whether a company is at the “idea in a garage” stage, pursuing private equity, or ready for acquisition, her keen understanding of marketing and business strategies and a deep knowledge of intellectual property add unique value.
 She has helped clients monetize their ideas through licensing patents, crowdfunding, private equity, and grants.

 She is a registered patent attorney with the United States Patent & Trademark Office, and admitted to practice in Connecticut and New York superior courts and the District of Connecticut federal court.